UGG (brand): Animal welfare

 UGG makes its footwear within its factories located in Vietnam and China.
 The sheepskin is primarily sourced from two tanneries in China, and the tanneries in turn source the raw skins from Australia and the United Kingdom.

 In 2022, Deckers Outdoor Corporation announced that it would phase alpaca wool out of its brands by the fall of 2023.

+In 2024, UGG announced their first vegan boots in a collaboration with designer Collina Strada.
+The footwear materials are made using sugarcane, Tencel and recycled polyester microfiber.